netsec-ethz/rains/docs/man/zpub.md

 The following options can be specified in the configuration file for the rzpub program.
 Keys are to be specified in a top-level JSON map.

-* path : Path to the config file
+* path : Path to the config file.
+If no path is provided a default config is used.
 * `--zonefilePath`: Path to the zonefile.
 The zonefile must contain exactly one zoneBody as the top most element according to the zonefile format.
 * `--authServers`: Authoritative server addresses to which the sections in the zone file are forwarded